 As well as short and long-term loans, there are a few other types of loans for businesses.

 An asset, such as inventory, equipment, or real estate, back secured business loans.
-These loans tend to have lower interest rates because the lender has less risk if you default.
+Sba loan interest rates tend to have lower interest rates because the lender has less risk if you default.
 Unsecured business loans don’t require collateral but may have higher interest rates.

 Invoice financing is a short-term loan that allows you to borrow against your outstanding invoices.
 The lender will give you a portion of the invoice upfront and then collect the full amount (plus interest) from your customer when the invoice is due.